Looking for a sunny, world-class golf destination? Welcome to Palm Beach, Florida's Golf Capital.

 If you're looking for elegant, Old Florida charm, the Breakers Resort and Hotel is famous around the world.
 All those reviews, using adjectives like "palatial, stunning, remarkable and opulent" don't really do the place justice until you actually see it for yourself.
 The Breakers has the oldest 18-hole golf course in Florida, the Ocean course, as well as the swank Rees Jones layout, ritually recognized as one of the best designs in the country.

 The resort options here are amazing.
-The Boca Raton Resort and Club, a Waldorf Astoria resort, has two superb courses and a Dave Pelz Scoring Game School, while guests staying at the Four Seasons Resort Palm Beach can play the ritzy and private Atlantis Golf Club, which has a relaxing, "no tee time" policy.
+The Boca Raton, an independent luxury resort, has a superb course, while guests staying at the Four Seasons Resort Palm Beach can play the ritzy and private Atlantis Country Club, which has a relaxing, "no tee time" policy.
 Take your pick of other resorts with access to scenic area courses.

 Golf resorts aren't the only options, of course.
 The county has close to 200 tracks, from the North Palm Beach Country Club, the municipal layout designed by Nicklaus, to the highly acclaimed and private Broken Sound Golf Club, where the Allianz Championship in the popular PGA Champions Tour is held.

 With so much golf being played here, you'd think there would be places to both learn the game and to bone up on what you have.
-You'd be right; some of the top instructors in the world are here.
-Aside from the Pelz scoring school, you have the Breakers Golf Academy and the PGA National Golf Academy, with famed golfers David Leadbetter as well as Pelz leading the way.
+You'd be right; with offerings that include the John Webster Golf Academy at the Breakers and the PGA National Golf Academy.

 Check with any of the golf academies, or the pro shop staff at any of the golf courses, for personal golf club fittings.
 Also, be aware that the PGA of America, which has its headquarters in Palm Beach, has regular free fitting and trade-up events.